 Regular brushing of a dog’s fur presents another important factor to make your dog’s hair look smooth and healthy.
 During winter when Frenchie’s hair becomes thicker, you can use a harder brush for combing his hair.
 The following one might become the right choice for the winter season.
 Click on the image to see the price and where you can buy it.

 Frenchies require using shampoos made of natural ingredients and herbs that will improve their skin.
-Since they are on a tendency to suffer from allergies, I don’t recommend you using human or baby shampoos.
+Since they are on a tendency to suffer from allergies, I don’t recommend you use human or baby shampoos.
 They have a different rate of pH and can dry your batpig’s skin.
-As one of the best shampoos for a French bulldog, I recommend you tying the following one.
+As one of the best shampoos for a French bulldog, I recommend you try the following one.

-Introducing a dog with batching should be performed from an early age.
-To make a Frenchie have a positive association with this routine, I recommend you allowing him to play with water first.
+Introducing a dog to a bathing routine should be performed from an early age.
+To make Frenchie have a positive association with this routine, I recommend you allow him to play with water first.
 During summertime, you can sprinkle your Frenchie puppy, and allow him to play in a baby pool.
 Of course, it’s highly important to keep your pup supervised because this breed can easily drown.
 Frenchies don’t know to swim due to their brachycephalic skulls and short legs.

 Another step presents telling your dog praise words and giving him treats.
 You should practice the routine of bathing gradually and increase the time spent in the water until you succeed to do the bathing.
 Using lukewarm water is essential because a dog’s skin is different from ours.
 Bathwater should never be hotter than what you’d run for a human baby.

 How to bathe a French bulldog?